neoski/youtube-music-player/README.md

 1. Make sure you have correctly included the youtube API `<script src="https://www.youtube.com/iframe_api"></script>` in your `index.html`

-2. Reload manually the page.
+2. Reload manually the page

 Author : Sebastien S.